lightbend/ssl-config/documentation/src/sphinx/Protocols.rst

-WS recognizes "SSLv3", "SSLv2" and "SSLv2Hello" as weak protocols with a number of `security issues <https://www.schneier.com/paper-ssl.pdf>`__, and will throw an exception if they are in the ``play.ws.ssl.enabledProtocols`` list.
+WS recognizes "SSLv3", "SSLv2" and "SSLv2Hello" as weak protocols with a number of `security issues <https://www.schneier.com/paper-ssl.pdf>`__, and will throw an exception if they are in the ``ssl-config.ssl.enabledProtocols`` list.
 Virtually all servers support ``TLSv1``, so there is no advantage in using these older protocols.

 Debugging